 4. Pass around a sign-up sheet

 To capture email addresses from the audience and build your list, say, “If you would like to receive the notes from this presentation, please put your name on this sign-up sheet.”
-On my sheet, the last column to fill in asked, “Do you want to receive free Client Attraction tools by email?”
+On my sheet, the last column to fill in asked, “Do you want to receive free The Leveraged Business tools by email?”
 If they checked this, then I added them to the newsletter list.

 The best way to get speaking gigs is to look for organizations and associations in your area who share the same target as you.
 Contact the meeting organizer or planner and find out what kind of topics they need.
 Get more speaking gigs and you’ll get more clients.